guanegonzalez/MSDS696-FinalProject/README.md

 # EDA (Exploratory Data Analysis)

-The full dataset was uploaded, summaries, data frames, tables, and plots created using the code in the files attached and Tableau.
+The full dataset was uploaded, summaries, data frames, tables, and plots created using the code in the files attached and Tableau for exploratory analysis and visualization.

 ![image2](/Images/Bubble.png)
 ![image6](/Images/%EnrolleAdmittedStudents.png)